green-code-initiative/creedengo-python/README.md

 the project is to provide a list of static code analyzers to highlight code structures that may have a negative ecological impact: energy and resources over-consumption, "fatware", shortening terminals' lifespan, etc.

-_ecoCode_ is based on evolving catalogs of [good practices](https://github.com/green-code-initiative/ecoCode/blob/main/docs/rules), for various technologies.
+_creedengo_ is based on evolving catalogs of [good practices](https://github.com/green-code-initiative/ecoCode/blob/main/docs/rules), for various technologies.
 This
 SonarQube plugin then implements these catalogs as rules for scanning your Python projects.